Renters' Rights Act 2025, Phase 1 commencement

 The Renters' Rights Act 2025 and fire safety

-• Awaab's Law (under the Renters' Rights Act 2025) extends mandatory hazard response timeframes to the private rented sector from 1 May 2026 — a fire safety hazard identified by the tenant must be responded to within statutory timeframes
+• Awaab's Law (under the Renters' Rights Act 2025) is expected to extend mandatory hazard response timeframes to the private rented sector — date to be confirmed by secondary legislation; once in force, a fire safety hazard identified by the tenant must be responded to within statutory timeframes

-• Category 1 fire hazards (HHSRS) must be addressed urgently — local authorities have powers to issue emergency remediation notices
+• High HHSRS fire hazards must be addressed urgently, local authorities have powers to issue emergency remediation notices

 • Review HMO licence conditions for Awaab's Law compliance language being added by local authorities in 2026